jupyter/jupyter/docs/source/install/notebook-classic.rst

 Prerequisite: Python
 --------------------

-While Jupyter runs code in many programming languages, **Python** is a requirement (Python 3.3 or greater, or Python 2.7) for installing the Jupyter Notebook.
+While Jupyter runs code in many programming languages, **Python** is a requirement for installing the Jupyter Notebook.
+The Python version required differs between Jupyter Notebook releases (e.g. Python 3.6+ for Notebook v6.3, and Python 3.7+ for Notebook v7) .

 We recommend using the `Anaconda <https://www.anaconda.com/download>`_ distribution to install Python and Jupyter.
 We'll go through its installation